rockettheme/docs/Docs/wordpress/themes/fracture/demo_navigation.md

 ---
-title: Graffito: Recreating the Demo - Header
+title: Fracture: Recreating the Demo - Navigation
-description: Your Guide to Recreating Elements of the Graffito Theme for WordPress
+description: Your Guide to Recreating Elements of the Fracture Theme for WordPress
-breadcrumb: /wordpress:WordPress/themes:Themes/graffito:Graffito
+breadcrumb: /wordpress:WordPress/themes:Themes/fracture:Fracture

 ---

-Header Section
+Navigation Section
 -----
 ![][demo1]

-Here's the widget breakdown for the Header section:
+Here's the widget breakdown for the Navigation section:

 * Gantry Logo
 * Gantry Divider
 * Gantry Menu
-* Gantry Divider
-* Gantry Social Buttons

-The header section remains the same across the entire demo site.
+The Navigation section remains the same across the entire demo site.
 For this reason, it exists in the default Widget Override menu.
 It's also a fairly simple section to set up.

 #### Gantry Logo
 The first thing you'll need to do is click and drag the **Gantry Logo** widget from the **Available Widgets** area of the Widgets menu to the appropriate section.
 Once this is done, the logo should appear in the upper-left area of the front page as it does in the demo.
 You can further customize this logo by following the instructions in our [FAQ][faq].